-After you've put your dog on a weight loss program, it's critical that you determine if it's working for your dog.
+After you have put your dog on a weight loss program, it is critical that you determine if it is working for your dog.
+In general, your dog should be weighed at least every month until the ideal weight is achieved.
 Each dog is an individual and may require adjustments in the recommended diet or routine before finding the correct approach.
-In general, your dog should be weighed at least every month until the ideal weight is achieved.
-If there is no significant weight loss in one month, (3-5% of the staring body weight), then the program will need to be modified.
+If there is no significant weight loss in one month, (3-5% of the starting body weight), then the program will need to be modified.
 Sometimes, making only a slight change can deliver significant improvements.

 - Do not use a self-feeder.
 While this seems obvious, auto-feeders are nothing more than unlimited candy machines to a fat dog.

-- Pet your dog or play with it when it begs for food.
+- Pet your dog or play with him when he begs for food.
 Many dogs substitute food for affection so flip the equation and you may find that playtime displaces mealtime.

-- Go for a walk with your dog when it begs.
-The distraction and interaction may be just enough to make it forget its desire for food.
+- Go for a walk with your dog when he begs.
+The distraction and interaction may be just enough to make him forget his desire for food.

-- Feed small meals frequently - especially give a last feeding for those dogs that like to wake you up in the wee hours begging for more goodies - divide the total volume or calories into four to six smaller meals - whatever you do, don't feed extra food
+- Feed small meals frequently - especially give a last feeding for those dogs that like to wake you up in the wee hours begging for more goodies - divide the total volume or calories into four to six smaller meals - whatever you do, do not feed extra food.

-- If more than one person may feed the dog, you should measure out the total daily food into a separate container such as a covered food storage container.
+- If more than one person is feeding your dog, you should measure out the total daily food into a separate container such as a covered food storage container.
 Then, everybody knows how much the dog has been fed, and how much is left for the day.
 If you enjoy giving treats to your dog, feed her several kibbles from the container rather than giving her high calorie dog biscuits.

-- Give a couple of pieces of vegetables such as baby carrots, frozen sliced carrots, broccoli, green beans, celery or asparagus.
-Most dogs love crunchy treats so make it a healthy - and low-calorie choice.
+- Give a couple of pieces of vegetables such as baby carrots, frozen sliced carrots, broccoli, green beans, celery, or asparagus.
+Most dogs love crunchy treats so make it a healthy and low-calorie choice.
 Do not give meat treats or carbohydrate treats such as bread or pasta.
 Even small amounts of these can lead to weight gain in dogs prone to obesity.